c4tom/DreamDevBox/docs/examples/setup-reverse-proxy-nodejs.rst

 6. Create autostart script
 --------------------------

-For NodeJS applications, the Devilbox already bundles an autostart template which you can use and simply just add the path of your NodeJS application.
+For NodeJS applications, the DreamDevBox already bundles an autostart template which you can use and simply just add the path of your NodeJS application.
 This template does nothing by default as its file name does not end by ``.sh``.
 So let's have a look at the template from ``autostart/run-node-js-projects.sh-example``.
 The location where you will have to add your path is highlighted: